Authors & Illustrators on the Web

 Young People's Zone

-This web site offers free E-text of classics books for children and young adults.
+This website offers free e-text of classic books for children and young adults.
 Some titles offered include: the Anne of Green Gables series, King Arthur and the Knights of the Round Table, and the Bobbsey Twins series.